gateio/gateapi-js/docs/FuturesApi.md

 var contract = "BTC_USD"; // String | Futures contract
 var opts = {
-  'limit': 100, // Number | Maximum number of record returned in one list 'lastId': "12345" // String | Specify list staring point using the last record of `id` in previous list-query results };
+  'limit': 100, // Number | Maximum number of record returned in one list 'lastId': "12345", // String | Specify list staring point using the id of last record in previous list-query results  This parameter is deprecated.
+Use `from` and `to` instead to limit time range
+  'from': 1546905600, // Number | Specify starting time in Unix seconds.
+If not specified, `to` and `limit` will be used to limit response items.
+If items between `from` and `to` are more than `limit`, only `limit` number will be returned.
+  'to': 1546935600 // Number | Specify end time in Unix seconds, default to current time };
 var callback = function(error, data, response) {
   if (error) {